-Freezers need regular maintenance just like all the other appliances in your home.
-Here's what you need to do to make sure your freezer last for years and runs as efficiently as possible.
+Freezers require regular maintenance, just like all the other appliances in your home.
+Here's what you need to do to make sure your freezer last for years, and continues to run efficiently.

 What You'll Need:

 - A cleaning rag